huggingface/blog/bertopic.md

 |---:|--------:|:--------------------------------------|:----------------------------------------------------------------------------------------------------|
 |  0 |     240 | 22_chess_chessboard_practice_strategy | ['chess', 'chessboard', 'practice', 'strategy', 'learn', 'pawn', 'board', 'pawns', 'play', 'decks'] |

-We can see here the topics predicted seems to make sense.
+We can see here the topics predicted seem to make sense.
 We may want to extend this to compare the topics predicted for the whole dataset.

 ```python
 from datasets import load_dataset